 I've been fascinated by old photographs for as long as I can remember.
 As a kid I would dig through my grandparent's old photo albums and record collection, daydreaming of things that existed before me.
 I've always felt a strong sense of nostalgia for 'old' things which has become the cornerstone of my adult life and is a large reason why I'm so glued to film photography.

 I spent a lot of 2017 scouring through old photographs of my grandparents, looking for a specific set of photos that I hadn't seen in years: their family trips to West Texas.
-While I've been to many of the same places as they have, these photos were the only documentation of us enjoying those same places with decades between us.
+While I've been to many of the same places (at times with them), these photos were the only documentation of us enjoying those same places with decades between us.

 My Papa's aunt and uncle owned a bakery in Marfa, Texas in the 1940s and 50s.
 Through the help of a friend who grew up in the area (who received help from his friends), I was able to track down its location.
-Soon after, my Papa asked for a trip to West Texas.
+Soon after, my Papa asked for a trip to West Texas for his birthday.

 Please click on the photos to enlarge.